 We have historically derived substantially all of our revenue and significant amounts of research and development operating capital from our collaboration agreements.
-In addition to payments received under the Lilly Agreement, we have received upfront and milestone payments and cost-sharing reimbursements under a number of other previous collaboration agreements, and certain of our collaboration partners, including Lilly, have borne substantial costs of developing our drug candidates.
-Following the return of our rights to develop rezpegaldesleukin from Lilly, however, unless we enter into a new collaboration agreement, we will bear all the costs of developing our pipeline drug candidates, other than the Phase II JAVELIN Bladder Medley study under which we pay our share of the study's costs as a doublet therapy.
+In addition to payments received under the Lilly Agreement, we have received upfront and milestone payments and cost-sharing reimbursements under a number of other previous collaboration agreements, and certain of our collaboration partners have borne substantial costs of developing our drug candidates.
+Following the return of our rights to develop rezpegaldesleukin from Lilly, unless we enter into a new collaboration agreement, we will bear all the costs of developing our pipeline drug candidates, other than our clinical collaborations for NKTR-255 described above.

 Several of our historical collaboration agreements have resulted in approved drugs, for which we may continue to manufacture the polymer reagents used in the production of the drug products and may be entitled to royalties for net sales of these approved drugs.
-However, we have sold the majority of our rights to receive royalties under these arrangements, including:
+However, we have sold our rights to receive royalties under these arrangements, including:

-- 2012 Purchase and Sale Agreement: In 2012, we sold all of our rights to receive royalties from CIMZIA[®] (for the treatment of Crohn's disease and other autoimmune indications) and MIRCERA[®] (for the treatment of anemia associated with chronic kidney disease) under our collaborations with UCB Pharma and F. Hoffmann-La Roche Ltd, respectively, to RPI Finance Trust (RPI), an affiliate of Royalty Pharma for \$124.0 million. - 2020 Purchase and Sale Agreement: In December 2020, we sold our rights, subject to a cap, to receive royalties from MOVANTIK® / MOVENTIG® (for the treatment of opioid-induced constipation), ADYNOVATE® / ADYNOVI® (a half-life extension product of Factor VIII) and other hemophilia products, under our arrangements with AstraZeneca AB, Baxalta, Inc. (a wholly owned-subsidiary of Takeda Pharmaceutical Company Ltd.), and Novo Nordisk A/S, respectively, for \$150.0 million to entities managed by HealthCare Royalty Management (HCR) under a capped sale arrangement, such that all future royalties return to Nektar if HCR receives \$210.0 million in royalties by December 31, 2025 (the 2025 Threshold) or \$240.0 million if the 2025 Threshold is not met.
+- 2012 Purchase and Sale Agreement: In 2012, we sold all of our rights to receive royalties from CIMZIA® (for the treatment of Crohn's disease and other autoimmune indications) and MIRCERA® (for the treatment of anemia associated with chronic kidney disease) under our collaborations with UCB Pharma (UCB) and F. Hoffmann-La Roche Ltd, respectively, to RPI Finance Trust (RPI), an affiliate of Royalty Pharma for \$124.0 million. - 2020 Purchase and Sale Agreement: In December 2020, we sold our rights, subject to a cap, to receive royalties from MOVANTIK® / MOVENTIG® (for the treatment of opioid-induced constipation), ADYNOVATE® / ADYNOVI® (a half-life extension product of Factor VIII) and other hemophilia products, under our arrangements with

+AstraZeneca AB, Baxalta, Inc. (a wholly owned-subsidiary of Takeda Pharmaceutical Company Ltd.), and Novo Nordisk A/S, respectively, for \$150.0 million to entities managed by Healthcare Royalty Management, LLC (HCR) under a capped sale arrangement, such that all future royalties return to Nektar if HCR receives \$210.0 million in royalties by December 31, 2025 (the 2025 Threshold) or \$240.0 million if the 2025 Threshold is not met.
+On March 4, 2024, Nektar and HCR amended the 2020 Purchase and Sale Agreement to remove the cap on the royalties in exchange for \$15.0 million.
+See Note 3 to our Condensed Consolidated Financial Statements for additional information.

 Our business is subject to significant risks, including the risks inherent in our development efforts, the results of our clinical trials, our dependence on the marketing efforts by our collaboration partners, uncertainties associated with obtaining and enforcing patents, the lengthy and expensive regulatory approval process and competition from other products.
 Drug research and development is an inherently uncertain process with a high risk of failure at every stage prior to approval.
 The timing and outcome of clinical trial results are extremely difficult to predict.
 Clinical development successes and failures can have a disproportionately positive or negative impact on our scientific and medical prospects, financial condition and prospects, results of operations and market opportunities.
-We continue to actively monitor the COVID-19 pandemic and applicable government recommendations in light of new developments.
-If the COVID-19 pandemic becomes more severe, our business operations and corresponding financial results could suffer, which could have a material adverse impact on our prospects for growth.
 For a discussion of these and some of the other key risks and uncertainties affecting our business, see Item 1A "Risk Factors."

-With respect to financing our near-term business needs, as set forth below in "Key Developments and Trends in Liquidity and Capital Resources," we estimate we have working capital to fund our current business plans for at least the next twelve months.
-At March 31, 2023, we had approximately \$456.8 million in cash and investments in marketable securities.
+With respect to financing our near-term business needs, as set forth below in "Key Developments and Trends in Liquidity and Capital Resources," we estimate we have working capital to fund our current business plans through at least the next twelve months.
+At March 31, 2024, we had approximately \$326.0 million in cash and investments in marketable securities.